“And they served their idols: which were a snare unto them.”

-The red creature pounded his chest before taking off at full sprint.
+The red creature pounded his chest before taking off at a full sprint.

 Each creature reached his target at the exact same moment.
 They grabbed the heads of the two men to keep them from screaming.
 They were successful in not allowing a single sound to escape from the men’s mouths.

 Unfolding the muscles and flesh of the two, the creatures carefully ripped the bodies in half while they shrank in size to crawl inside the humans.
 Each disappeared completely into their covers and shook out their newly acquired limbs.

 Upon gaining control, one turned to the other and began to laugh.
 “That is so much fun!”

 “I'll say,” the other agreed, shaking his head to clear out the fog.

 The men cackled while they poked and punched at each other.

 In the moments of mesmerizing fear, Rahab had left the safety of the building.
 She found herself standing in the middle of the street staring wide-eyed at the two possessed men.

 The taller man’s laughter stopped as he caught sight of Rahab.
 “Well, well, well.
 Time to have some fun.”